Coach holidays to Poland

 The beauty of travelling in an escorted tour is that you'll be in the safest hands when it comes to holidaying in foreign lands.
 To help you have an enjoyable holiday in China, take a look at these useful tips and advice provided by the Foreign and Commonwealth Office (FCO).

 Medical standards in Poland tend to be of a similar standard to the UK.
 Private facilities tend to be cheaper than the UK and are still of a high standard.
 English is not always widely spoken by Doctors and Nurses, so you may encounter communication difficulties.

-Before you visit Poland, you should ensure you have a European Health Insurance Card (EHIC).
+Before you visit Poland, you should ensure you have a UK Global Health Insurance Card (GHIC).
 This will entitle you to state provided medical treatment should it become necessary during your trip.
 Any treatment issued is on the same terms as Polish nationals.
-Despite having an EHIC, you will still need to have travel insurance, to cover any costs incurred and also some extra funds to cover the cost of repatriation in extreme cases.
-The EHIC does not cover the cost of this or on-going/non-urgent medical treatment.
+Despite having an GHIC, you will still need to have travel insurance, to cover any costs incurred and also some extra funds to cover the cost of repatriation in extreme cases.
+The GHIC does not cover the cost of this or on-going/non-urgent medical treatment.
 Most tours offer the chance to purchase one-trip travel insurance at the time of booking.